lookit/lookit-docs/docs/source/researchers-using-platform.rst

 Beneath the CSV/JSON response data are any individual video attachments that are linked to that participant's response.
 Exception: if the participant selected the 'withdraw video' option in an exit-survey frame at the end of the study, all video except for the consent video is unavailable (and will be deleted from Lookit servers as well in 7 days).
 There is a potential rare edge case where you access video while the participant is still doing the study, and then they withdraw, so you should still verify that none of your participants have withdrawn video.

+On this page, you can leave feedback to participants.
+A lot of the motivation and reward families get from participating in research in person is the social interaction and knowledge that a real human appreciates their time and thinks their kid is super interesting.
+Feedback is essentially meant to approximate that from an online lab!
+Typically you might include a quick thanks-again, confirmation that everything worked ok (e.g., everything worked great, we can clearly see him looking right and left), some friendly personalized comment about the child/parent, and a response to any questions parents left in the exit survey.
+Families can see their feedback by going to Studies -> Past studies, but it is not emailed to them, so don't use this for anything where you really need to reach them (e.g., this is not a good way to send a gift card code!).

 .. image:: _static/img/responses.png
     :alt: View responses